mortizm1988/lecture_financial_statements_analysis/topic_2_financing.md

 1. Companies execute a contract with the SPE to purchase the output of a plant.
 2. The SPE issues debt to finance the construction of the plant
    - collateral: contract and the property
-3. SPE fund the construction of the plant with the debt proceeds.
+3. SPE funds the construction of the plant with the debt proceeds.

 The company obtains the benefit of the plant without recording the debt on its balance sheet.